kattsoftware/FireSessions/README.md

 // password - (optional) Redis authentication password
 // database - (optional) which Redis database to use
 // timeout - (optional) Redis connection timeout, in seconds
-// prefix - (optional) How should the session entries be prefixed (if not set, the "cookie_name" setting will be used)
+// prefix - (optional) Prefix of the entries names (if not set, the "cookie_name" setting will be used)
 ```

 ## Usage